 For example, the Lead Time for Changes metric is important in itself because it measures how quickly we can move changes and fixes through a development and deployment process.
 But the process of developing and deploying a change is also a key component of a host of business and technical cycles, from a designer working to run an A/B test to influence a key product decision through to business measures like return on assets or employee retention.

-Just think, employees like to see their impact, but if an organization’s lead time to changes is measured in years (and yes, this is not uncommon in enterprise software), then employees quickly become frustrated or resigned, and may move on to greener, more fulfilling pastures.
+Just think, employees like to see their impact, but if you measure an organization’s lead time to changes in years (and yes, this is not uncommon in enterprise software), then employees quickly become frustrated or resigned, and may move on to greener, more fulfilling pastures.
 Similarly, if a business invests money in improvements, through purchase of assets or hiring an employee, how long will it be before a return on that investment can be realized?
 Lead Time for Changes is a key influence on the answer to this question.

 When thinking about cycles to focus on, think about which ones influence the most other processes.
 What are the bottlenecks?